UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 UniFi UNAS 2

-$199PoE++-powered desktop NAS for edge recording and basic backup.
+$199PoE++-powered desktop NAS for camera archiving destinations and basic backup.

 UNAS Pro: Professional Rackmount Solution ($499)